Cameron Munster: Controversy

 In September 2021, a video was leaked to the media which showed Munster along with Melbourne players Brandon Smith and Chris Lewis partying with what appeared to be cocaine being used by Smith.
+Munster made a public apology for the incident.

-On 5 October 2021 following an investigation by the NRL's Integrity Unit, Munster was fined a total of $30,000 ($100,000 suspended) and he was also suspended from one match.
+On 5 October 2021, following an investigation by the NRL's Integrity Unit, Munster was fined a total of $30,000 ($100,000 suspended) and he was also suspended from one match.
 Munster was also stood down from Melbourne's leadership group.
 Munster vowed to enter an alcohol rehabilitation centre for four weeks and said he would abstain from alcohol for a period of twelve months.